 - Cover Sheet.
-Include a separate page with article title, author name, mailing address, phone number, fax number, e-mail address, and a 50-word biographical statement.
-Do not include personal or institutional information on any page of the manuscript itself, including the abstract (for blind review purposes).
+Include a seperate page with article title, author name, mailing address, phone number, fax number, email address, and a 50-word biographical statement.
+Do not include personal or institutional information on any page of the manuscript iteslf, including the abstract (for blind review purposes).

 - MS Word document in Times New Roman 12-point font

 - Text should follow The Chicago Manual of Style, 16th edition

-- One and a half spaced, including headings, long quotations, endnotes, and captions
+- All text should be one and a half spaced, including headings, long quotations, endnotes, and captions

 - One-inch margins on all sides